tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Ask the class: Do you have any concerns or questions about the content already covered?

-  * **Answer:** Concerned about not having any background knowledge or experience in statistics.
+  * **Answer:** I am concerned about not having any background knowledge or experience in statistics.

 * Underscore to students that the journey into the world of classification models and algorithms is both challenging and rewarding.